-We can rely on specifically trained wildlife carers and sanctuaries if specific rehabilitation or long term medical treatment is required.
+We rely on specifically trained wildlife carers and sanctuaries if specific rehabilitation or long-term medical treatment is required.

-Stray domestic animals without a microchip or tag identification will be sent to the Ipswich City Council Pound so they may be reunited with thier owners, or rehomed through the correct channels.
+Stray domestic animals without a microchip or tag identification will be sent to the Ipswich City Council Pound so they may be reunited with their owners, or rehomed through the correct channels.